 Fentanyl is a powerful synthetic opioid analgesic that has a rapid onset and a short duration of action.
 Usually prescribed to patients that are dealing with severe pain.
 The potent drug works to reduce a patient’s perception of their pain and induces a state of euphoria and extreme relaxation.

 It is 80 to 100 times more powerful than morphine and up to 50 times more potent than heroin.
 It can be fatal even if taken in small amounts.

 How Dangerous is Fentanyl?

-Fentanyl is considered a Schedule 2drug.
-That means it’s a powerful drug, used for medical treatment but that can cause addiction.
-Typically, it’s used for pain management in cancer patients.
+which is typically used for pain management in cancer patients.
 It’s the kind of drug that has a high potential for substance abuse and addiction.

 An overdose of this drug causes severe respiratory depression or even arrest.
 The person’s breathing slows down or simply stops altogether.
-One of the most dangerous things about fentanyl is that it’s complicated to find out what should be considered a standard dose.
 A dose that can provide medicinal pain relief for some people will be lethal for another.
 Due to this and considering how strong the drug is, this is one of the most dangerous drugs available.

 Cartels had found a way to produce fentanyl cheaply and easily than they were producing heroin.
 And at that time they were producing the drug at a record pace.
-This kind of drug is already a dangerous drug when it’s prescribed by a doctor for extreme pain relief.
 Having it on the streets on the black market is a serious threat and can be a problem for authorities on the near term.

 If not stopped soon, Fentanyl can become a new epidemic drug.
 And if that happens, the consequences for addicts and the society as a whole will be much higher than the current problems society has with heroin and cocaine.